-Retirees are eligible for use of SKIES, YS, and Sports & Fitness programs.
-They are eligible for other programs on a space available basis at Category 9A fees.
+Retirees are eligible for use of Instructional Programs, YS, and Sports & Fitness programs.
+They are eligible for other programs on a space available basis at the unsubsidized rate.

 U.S. Army Installation Management Command (IMCOM) may also authorized ineligible patrons from the civilian community to participate in Army-sponsored Youth Services programs on a space available basis when it is in the best interest of the Army, the installation and the community.
-These patrons would pay in Category 9A + 10%.
+All DoD contractors and/or specified space available patrons pay the unsubsidized fee listed under TFI Category DoD Contractors and Specified Space Available.